What are Lichtenberg figures, and how do you make them?

-of our very creative friends make artistic sculptures and help us to expand process boundaries.
+of our very creative friends make artistic sculptures from time to time and help us expand processing boundaries.
 You can see some of their stunning work on our Eye Candy page and on their web pages at Hi Tech Art and Deviant Art.
 We are not aware of any other suppliers currently making and offering acrylic Lichtenberg figures to the public.

 Is making Lichtenberg figures dangerous?